A couple stands on a red rock ledge after sunset.

 • Village of Oak Creek

-Uptown is where all of the shops are, several Airbnbs and hotels.
+Uptown is where all of the shops are, many Airbnbs and hotels.
 This area has great red rock views and places to eat.
 Uptown is near trailheads like Brins Mesa, Cow Pies, Oak Creek Canyon, etc

 Can I Bring guests to our Elopement in Sedona?

-What to pack
+What to pack for your Sedona Elopement

-• Sunscreen, even in lower temperatures you will need this in the desert
+• Sunscreen – even in lower temperatures you will need this in the desert

-• Layers, in the desert it can be warm during the day but super chilly in the evening, also it can be very windy out on those vistas
+• Layers – in the desert it can be warm during the day but super chilly in the evening, also it can be very windy out on those vistas

-• A head lamp – night hiking in the desert is the best
+• A head lamp – night hiking in the desert is the best!

 • Hiking shoe, water shoes, chacos all depending on your activity